pombredanne/rpi-installer/README.md

 Replace _/dev/sdX_ with the real path to your SD card.

 ### Build SD card image for Linux
 The script `flash-image.py` will build the netinstaller image from downloaded debian packages and flash it onto your SD card.
+Run the script and follow the instructions:

+    ./flash-image.py

 ## Installing
 In normal circumstances, you can just power on your Pi and cross your fingers.